replicatedhq/replicated-docs/docs/reference/custom-resource-redactor.md

   redactors: []
 ```

-## Sub-objects and Fields
+## Objects and Fields

-Each redactor must contain the two sub-objects: `fileSelector` and `removals`.
+Each redactor must contain the two objects: `fileSelector` and `removals`.

-Redactors also consist of fields that define a set of files that it can apply to, a set of string literals to replace, a set of regex replacements to run, and a list of YAML paths to redact.
+Redactors also consist of fields that define a:

+- Set of files that the redactor can apply to
+- Set of string literals to replace
+- Set of regex replacements to run
+- List of YAML paths to redact

 Any of the four fields can be omitted.
 For more information and examples of these fields, see [Redactors](https://troubleshoot.sh/docs/redact/redactors/) in the Troubleshoot documentation.

-The following sub-objects and fields are used to define custom redactors:
+The following objects and fields are used to define custom redactors:

 <table>
   <tr>
-    <th width="30%">Sub-object or Field Name</th>
+    <th width="30%">Object or Field Name</th>
     <th width="70%">Description</th>
   </tr>
   <tr>
     <td><code>fileSelector</code></td>
-    <td>(Required)The <code>fileSelector</code> sub-object determines which files the redactor is applied to.</td>
+    <td>(Required) This object determines which files the redactor is applied to.</td>
   </tr>
   <tr>
     <td><code>removals</code></td>
-    <td>(Required) The <code>removals</code> sub-object determines which files are removed.</td>
+    <td>(Required) This object determines which files are removed.</td>
   </tr>
   <tr>
     <td><code>file</code> or <code>files</code></td>
-    <td>Specifies a file or set of files that the redactor is applied to.
+    <td>(Optional) This field specifies a file or set of files that the redactor is applied to.
 Globbing is used to match files.
 For example, <code>/my/test/glob/*</code> matches <code>/my/test/glob/file</code> but does not match <code>/my/test/glob/subdir/file</code>.
 If neither <code>file</code> nor <code>files</code> are specified, then the redactor is applied to all files.</td>
   </tr>
   <tr>
     <td><code>regex</code></td>
-    <td>Regex allows applying a regex to lines following a line that matches a filter. <code>selector</code> is used to identify lines, and then the redactor is run on the next line.
+    <td>(Optional) This field allows applying a regex to lines following a line that matches a filter.
+Regex uses the <code>selector</code> subfield to identify a line, and then the redactor is run on the next line.
 If <code>selector</code> is empty, the redactor runs on every line.
 This can be useful for removing values, such as secrets, from an S3 endpoint. <br></br><br></br>Matches to entries in regex are removed or redacted, depending on how the regex is constructed.
 Any portion of a match not contained within a capturing group is removed entirely.
 The contents of capturing groups tagged mask are masked with the string <code>***HIDDEN***</code>.</td>
   </tr>
   <tr>
     <td><code>values</code></td>
-    <td>Specifies which entries to replace with the string <code>***HIDDEN***</code>.</td>
+    <td>(Optional) This field specifies which entries to replace with the string <code>***HIDDEN***</code>.</td>
   </tr>
   <tr>
     <td><code>yamlPath</code></td>
-    <td>Specifies which items within YAML documents are redacted.
+    <td>(Optional) This field specifies which items within YAML documents are redacted.
 Input is a <code>.</code> -delimited path to the items to be redacted.
 If an item in the path is the literal string <code>*</code>, the redactor is applied to all options at that level. <br></br><br></br>Files that fail to parse as YAML or that do not contain any matches are not be modified by this redactor.
 Files that do contain matches are re-rendered, which removes comments and custom formatting.
 Multi-document YAML is not fully supported.
 Only the first document is checked for matches, and if a match is found, later documents are discarded entirely.</td>
   </tr>
 </table>